 Loan Applications Temporal

-The package defines entities for the loan application process, including the temporally sensitive concept of loan phases, along with kinds of the loan application and the parties thereto.
+The package defines the loan application process’s entities, including the temporally sensitive concept of loan phases, the kinds of loan applications, and the parties thereto.
 These concepts include mortgage loan applications, which will need to be integrated with the HMDA-based work in Loan Contracts.

 Entities relating to the appraisal of a loan, including mortgage borrower assessment information and repossession history.

 The package allows temporally sensitive entities to elate to loan borrowers themselves, including such concepts for different kinds of the borrower (corporate and personal).
 These include credit statuses, payment history, and facts about the borrower at assessment and other times.

 Temporally sensitive concepts relating to construction loans.
 At present, The package defines the basic concept of a snapshot in time for a construction loan.
 Additional details will need to be added.